AnalogJ/lexicon/docs/configuration_reference.rst

   .. note::

-        Lexicon will look to two types of configuration files in the provided path to ``--config-dir`` (current workdir by default): a general configuration file named ``lexicon.yml`` and a provider-specific configuration file named ``lexicon_[PROVIDER_NAME].yml``.
+        Lexicon will look for two types of configuration files in the provided path to ``--config-dir`` (current workdir by default): a general configuration file named ``lexicon.yml`` and a provider-specific configuration file named ``lexicon_[PROVIDER_NAME].yml``.